Introduction

 The diagnosis of different STEMI types is a critical process that combines clinical evaluation with several diagnostic tests.
 One of the main challenges in ECG analysis is the presence of noise and artifacts that can obscure important data.

-- Cardiac Biomarkers: Blood tests measuring troponin levels are vital for confirming myocardial injury.
+- Blood tests measuring troponin levels are vital for confirming myocardial injury.
 Increased troponin levels are a powerful sign of harm to the heart muscle.
 Research shows that the precision of diagnosing this specific type of heart attack improves significantly when these biomarkers are utilized alongside ECG results.
 For instance, the odds ratio for improved diagnostic accuracy with troponin levels is notable, emphasizing their critical role in the diagnostic process.

 Treat STEMI: Overview of Management Strategies and Interventions